 Doesn’t require parents to be existing Cap One customers

-Chase First Banking is powered by Greenlight and is for kids ages 6 to 17.
-There's no monthly fee, and it features powerful parental controls.
-Parents can set limits on how much their child spends in one place, opt in for alerts whenever they use their card and set ATM withdrawal limits.
-Chase also features a mobile app that lets you track chores, allowances and transfer funds from your personal Chase account.
-But to open a Chase First Banking account, you must have a Chase checking account, and you can only link one parent account at a time.
+There is a Chase kids’ account, aptly named Chase First Banking.
+It’s actually powered by Greenlight, is for kids ages 6 to 17 and there’s no monthly fee.
+The Chase kids’ debit card has strong parental controls, allowing parents to set limits on how much their child spends in one place, opt in for alerts when kids use their Chase card and set ATM withdrawal limits.
+In the Chase app, parents can track chores and allowances, and transfer funds from their linked Chase account.
+But to open a Chase First Banking account, parents must have a regular Chase checking account, and you can only link one parent account at a time.

 Pros